A Member of the University of Maryland Medical System | In Partnership with the University of Maryland School of Medicine

-All persons have spiritual needs.
-Some persons have religious needs.
+All people have spiritual needs.
+Some people have religious needs.
 The Pastoral Care Services Department works to help patients, family members and staff address both spiritual and religious needs.

 What do we mean by "spiritual needs"?